corefan/xenko-docs/en/manual/graphics/cameras/animate-a-camera-with-a-model-file.md

 11. Select the animation asset you want to use to animate the camera and click **OK**.

 At runtime, the camera uses the animation.
+If the animation includes FOV or near or far plane animations, the Xenko camera updates accordingly.

 ## Attach the camera to a node on another model

-If you want the camera to move in tandem with another model, create a separate entity for the camera, then use a **model node link** component to link the entity to the correct node.
+To move a camera in tandem with another model, create a separate entity for the camera, then use a **model node link** component to link the entity to the correct node.

 To do this, you need the following assets in your project: